 This was the point at which Helen McClory’s Unsung Letter project jumped into my head.
 So, after checking with a couple of knowledgable friends as to whether anything similar wasn’t running anywhere else, I planned to launch it in September, as a TinyLetter, an email going out weekly to subscribers.
 I asked friends if they’d do it, and pestered people I knew, or didn’t even know, on Twitter.

-Now in its third year, the project has featured over 100 guest editors, who between them have recommended over 1,400 stories by over 800 writers.
+As of March 2022, the project has featured over 160 individual guest editors, who between them have recommended over 2,000 stories by over 1,000 different writers.
+There have been a number of group and collaborative editions as well.
 All these entries are archived on the apersonalanthology.com website, which is fully searchable by editor and author.

 So, please have a look, have a search.
 The first ever tiny letter was my longer introduction to the project, a reflection on the process of anthologising.
 You can read it here.